What is Gynecomastia?

 What to expect at the consultation for male gyno surgery

 You will first need to have a consultation with a gyno surgeon before you can book your surgery.
 The consultation is designed to allow the surgeon to assess your suitability and for you to explain your goals for treatment.
 Your surgeon will be able to assess whether your expectations for treatment are considered realistic.
 A medical history and physical examination will be performed to help select the most appropriate method of surgical correction for gynecomastia.
 It can be useful to bring previous medical records to the consultation, including any medicines and supplements you are currently taking.
-Once you have been assessed, you will be given personalised recommendations for the best method of treatment for gynecomastia surgery.
+Once you have been assessed at our Baker Street clinic, you will be given personalised recommendations for the best method of treatment for gynecomastia surgery.

 RELATED: Gynecomastia vs Chest fat

-How to prepare for gynecomastia correction
+How to prepare for Gynecomastia Surgery

 As part of the consultation process, your doctor will take a detailed medical history and perform a physical examination to assess the extent and severity of your gynecomastia.
 Your treatment goals and expectations for treatment will also be covered in detail.
 Whilst it may not always be possible to meet all of your expectations with this procedure, it is important that you understand what a realistic outcome could be after gynecomastia surgery.
 Your gyno surgeon will issue detailed preoperative instructions on how to prepare for your surgery.
 Guidelines will include information on optimum nutrition, the importance of stopping smoking four weeks before the procedure and the preoperative fasting guidelines.
 Smoking interferes with the blood supply to the tissues and could increase the risk of wound healing complications.
 Getting the best results after gynecomastia surgery means following all of your surgeon’s instructions in full.